collocations.org

 Collocations for technique - noun

-She needs to work on her interview technique if she''s going to get a job.
+She needs to work on her interview technique if she's going to get a job.

-analytical, mathematical, medical, photographic, scientific, statistical, surgical
+analytical, diagnostic, mathematical, medical, photographic, scientific, statistical, surgical

-VERB + TECHNIQUE
+VERB + technique

 have